zycliao/TailorNet_dataset/README.md

 ```

 ## Dataset Generation
+Download datagen_assets.zip and unzip it to `ROOT`.
 Please check readme.md in each directory for detail
 1. style_pca
 Scripts that process garment registrations and model the garment style space.
 2. simulation_style